MELTRIC Switch-Rated Plugs & Receptacles

-Decontactors are switch rated up to 200A.
-They provide short circuit make & withstand protection up to 100kA.
+They are switch-rated up to 200A, and provide short circuit make-and-withstand protection up to 100kA.

 to live parts and arc flash hazards.

 Eliminate the need for arc flash protection boundaries and cumbersome PPE.
-Decontactors maintain a NFPA 70E "hazard risk category" equal to zero.
+Switch-rated plugs and receptacles protect

 √ Separation of the plug & receptacle provides